mikewest/mikewest.org/_posts/2006-08-01-french-translation-of-i-wonder-what-this-button-does.markdown

 Modified: '2006-08-01T17:12:22Z'
 Teaser: John Garner has translated the revision control article I wrote for A List
     Apart into French!
 Exciting!
-Title: "French Translation of \u2018I Wonder What This Button Does\u2019"
 layout: post
 tags:
 - Subversion
+title: "French Translation of \u2018I Wonder What This Button Does\u2019"
 ---
 Parlez-vous français?
 If so, you'll be interested in [John Garner's][john] [translation into French][translation] of last week's [introduction to revision control systems][article].